JYL123/SuggestMe/README.md

 # SuggestMe
-#A mobile app to giveus suggestion to users about online food.
+#A mobile app to give us suggestion to users about online food.